malharinamdar/DiabetesCare-AI/README.md

 ### Type 2 diabetes:
 Your body becomes resistant to insulin or doesn't make enough.
 Often managed with lifestyle changes and/or medication, resulting in high blood glucose.

-## Model Training
-Referred to the mentioned research paper while trying to decide on the best fit for paramters and selecting suitable model.
-<a href="https://ieeexplore.ieee.org/document/10128216">research paper</a>

-### Why Random Forest?
-1. **Handling of Large Data:** Efficient with high-dimensional datasets.
-2. **Robustness to Overfitting:** Reduces overfitting by averaging the predictions of multiple decision trees.
-3. **Handling Mixed Data Types:** Manages both numerical and categorical features smoothly.
-4. **Feature Importance:** Provides estimates of feature importance.
-5. **Non-linearity:** Captures complex and non-linear relationships in medical data.

-### Data Preprocessing and Exploratory Data Analysis (EDA)
-Conducted comprehensive steps and functions to address the dataset issues, like containing duplicate rows, values and missing parameter values.

-### Imbalanced datset
-Implemented `SMOTE` (Synthetic Minority Oversampling Technique) to address the imbalanced dataset

 ### Preprocessing, Model Building and Hyperparameter Tuning
 - Conducted one-hot encoding categorical features